-What doesn't it protect?
+What doesn't it protect ?

+- Confidentiality

-- Confidentiality - -The data is not encrypted - Communication between the stub resolver (i.e: your OS/desktop) and the caching resolver. - -For this, you will need TSIG, or you will have to trust your resolver 100% - -... it performs all validation on your behalf
+- -The data is not encrypted

+- Communication between the stub resolver (i.e: your OS/desktop) and the caching resolver.

+For this, you would have to use TSIG, SIG(0), or you will have to trust your resolver

+- -It performs all validation on your behalf